-The core and option courses are examined in April/May each year.
-Following these exams, successful students write a dissertation of between 8,000 and 10,000 words for submission in August.
-For those intending to proceed to the PhD the dissetation is often on a topic which relates to their proposed area of research.
+The core and option courses are examined in April/May 2014.
+After these exams, successful students write a dissertation over the summer of between 8,000 and 10,000 words, for submission in August.